kaelzhang/penteract-ocr/README.md

 The node.js wrapper of Tesseract OCR using N-API.

-ATTENSION that this package is still Working In Progress, and
+ATTENSION that this package is still Working In Progress, and only support Mac OS X for now.

-- only support node.js >= 8.3.0 (for the api changes of N-API)
-- only support Mac OS X for now.

-**And this project needs an C/C++ developer to help out!** Open an issue if you're interested in contributing.
+Contributions are welcome.

 ## Install